-High School classmates knew I'd be in Middleburgh, NY, for my
+High School classmates knew I'd be in Middleburgh, NY

 nephew John Paul's 40th birthday, he arranged a presentation of Journey with Jeff at my hometown library.
 Usually 8 - 15 people attend the library presentations.
 There were 12 who came this time -- schoolmates (some with spouses,) cousins, teachers and librarians.
 As I shared how I came to write Jeff's story, and our joys and challenges along the way, I read three vignettes: "Welcome To Holland," which helps people stop mourning what they wish their child could have become, but open their arms to the trip to come; "Movin' On" which includes many of the events and emotions of Jeff moving from home; and "Big Bird's Car," my favorite story, and one which causes much laughter.~~~Six people bought a copy of Journey With Jeff, and a few shared their own stories.
 One woman bought a copy for her sister whose daughter has severe Cerebral Palsy.
 I learned that a young man in his 30's was there, along with his parents, who is slowly deteriorating, and the doctors can do nothing about it.
 They seem to be handling it bravely.
 I left a book for the Middleburgh Library shelves as well.
 I hope the people will Read It, Review It, and Pass It On!